Become a EURASHE member.

 EURASHE working groups, defined by members, address topics of interest for the professional higher education sector.
-The outcomes help members progress further and feed into the formulation of project funding proposals or policy recommendations, thus contributing to the sustainable development of the EHEA.
+The outcomes help members progress further and feed into the formulation of project funding proposals or policy recommendations, thus contributing to the sustainable development of the European Higher Education Area (EHEA).
 Members are invited to join one or more of the groups.

 Participate in and host EURASHE events.

 EURASHE events address issues of interest to professional higher education institutions and represent a valuable opportunity for education experts and professionals to network, share their perspectives, best practices and exchange information.
-Members host events.
+Members have the opportunity to put their institutions in the spotlight by hosting these events.

 Joining a European network of professional higher education institutions and organisations is a great way to meet potential partners to collaborate with.
 EURASHE provides members with assistance and support to develop bi-lateral and multi-lateral partnerships and activities to promote transnational cooperation among its members.
-EURASHE also helps its members cooperate with stakeholders in higher education inside or outside the European Higher Education Area (EHEA).
+EURASHE also helps its members cooperate with stakeholders in higher education inside or outside the EHEA.

 EURASHE offers expert support to its members on issues related to the adoption and implementation of the Bologna reforms at the institutional level in their specific national context.